-The sixth edition of GCA is open for applications August 25, 2021 – October 20, 2021.
+The date for when the next GCA application round opens will be communicated soon.
 To receive updates, make sure to subscribe to our newsletter (sign up here) or follow @hmfoundation in social media.

 What are the rules of the Global Change Award?